StokesianPynamics/StokesMFS/README.md

 # StokesMFS
 _StokesMFS_ is three-dimensional Stokes-flow solver that uses the Method of Fundamental Solutions (MFS).
 It can simulate almost any arbitrary particle with vanishing Reynolds number.
-This work is a Python implementation of some of the methodology published in [1].
+This work is a Python implementation of some of the methodology published in [1], which is a continuation of the work in [2].
 The main focus of this repository is flow visualisation.

 ![Image](https://github.com/user-attachments/assets/addfc926-54e0-4230-806c-ca8c20cf7540)